brunoborta/koa-mongo-sweg/README.md

-# Study using koa 2, mongo and ES6.
+# Study using Twitter API, koa 2, mongo and ES6.

 currently in development...